i18next/i18next-browser-languageDetector/README.md

   // optional htmlTag with lang attribute, the default is:
   htmlTag: document.documentElement,

-  // only detect languages that are in the whitelist
-  checkWhitelist: true,

-  // fallback to a similar whitelist language
-  // Example 1: Browser language is 'es'
-  // if 'es' is not found in whitelist, first fallback to any whitelist language that starts with 'es-', then fallback to fallbackLng ('es' -> 'es-*' -> fallbackLng)
-  // Example 2: Browser language is 'es-MX'
-  // if 'es-MX' is not found in whitelist, first fallback to 'es', then fallback to 'es-*', then fallback to fallbackLng ('es-MX' -> 'es' -> 'es-*' -> fallbackLng)
-  checkForSimilarInWhitelist: false,

   // optional set cookie options, reference:[MDN Set-Cookie docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie)
   cookieOptions: {path:'/'}
 }